Shrine of Husayn's Head

-The Shrine of Husayn's Head (مشْهد ٱلحُسَين) was a Fatimid-era shrine reputed to have held the head of Husayn ibn Ali between c.906 CE and 1153 CE.
-It was located on a hill outside the Palestinian town of Al-Jura.
+The Shrine of Husayn's Head (مشْهد ٱلحُسَين) was a shrine built by the Fatimids on a hilltop adjacent to Ascalon that was reputed to have held the head of Husayn ibn Ali between c.
+906 CE and 1153 CE.
+It was described as the most magnificent building in the ancient city, and developed into the most important and holiest Shi'a site in Palestine.

-The shrine was destroyed by the Israeli army in 1950, more than a year after hostilities ended, on the orders of Moshe Dayan.
-It is thought that the demolition was related to Dayan's efforts to expel the remaining Palestinian Arabs from the region.
+In modern times, it became associated with the Palestinian town of Al-Jura, which sat alongside the ruined citadel of Ascalon.
+The shrine was destroyed in 1950 by the Israeli army, more than a year after hostilities ended, on the orders of Moshe Dayan.
+This was in accordance with a 1950s Israeli policy of erasing Muslim historical sites within Israel, and in line with efforts to expel the remaining Palestinian Arabs from the region.

-It was considered the most important Shi'a shrine in Palestine.

 Description

 Building

 The shrine was a large multi-story structure built up on three sides around a central courtyard.
 A prayer room (musalla) was on the south side.
 The former place of Husayn's head was marked by a pillar capped with a green turban over a red cloth.